tarekAlsamkari/Whitepaper/README.ENG.md

 The virtual economy in the SPMT is similar to a real one, albeit there are notable distinctions; for example, no need to pay taxes or feeding expenses in the metaverse.
 However, because players engage and participate in the SPMT Metaverse activities, some factors, such as the need to pay for services, acquire digital assets, explore particular planets, etc., necessitate a payment.
 And the payments are processed with the $SPMT cryptocurrency.

 ## - Staking
 Staking on the SPMT blockchain is the process of committing your $SPMT cryptocurrency assets to support and confirm transactions on the SPMT network.
-Staking is how SPMT verifies transactions and lets $SPMT holders earn rewards on their assets.
 Because the SPMT token employs proof-of-stake to validate transactions, it permits staking.
 The proof-of-stake model uses less energy than the traditional proof-of-work model.
-Staking is an excellent strategy to earn passive income with your $SPMT tokens, mainly because $SPMT pays out high-interest rates for staking.
-SPMT's annual staking interest rate is as high as 7%.

 ## - DAO
 SPMT DAO is a way of organizing how the project is run.
 DAO stands for Decentralized Autonomous Organization, and it is responsible for key decision-making.
 This means that there is no single person in charge; instead, decisions concerning the SPMT project are made by all participants of the SPMT DAO.
 The decision is made by allowing every participant in the DAO to vote for or against the decision.